 For example, would you like to read more?
 Would you like to spend more quality time with family and friends?
 Do you need to strive toward a promotion and raise at work?
 Would you like to eat better, exercise more often, and lose 10 pounds?
 If you’re in your 30s, what would a great life be for you in your 50s?
 Or, if you’re in your 50s, what would an awesome retirement be?
 The idea is to, based on your envisioned future, identify the areas of your life that need to change, be improved, get more focus, etc. And then ensure that you are propelling yourself toward those important needs and wants.

 Someone once said that “A fulfilling journey starts with a clear action plan.”
 You can’t merely dream, not act on it, and expect the universe to conspire in your favor.
 (The universe is one of law, order, and harmony and is not the result of mere chance or accident.)
-And, since, I believe, design beats willpower, you can’t just put your head down and work hard, and assume that your efforts will pay off in a meaningful way.
+And since I believe that design beats willpower, it follows that you can’t merely put your head down and work hard, and then assume that your efforts will pay off in a meaningful way.

 So, once you have envisioned your desired future, it makes sense to develop a plan of action.
 Making meaningful change in your life and, ultimately, attaining what is most important to you, takes time, dedication, and perseverance.
 And, likely, some sweat and tears along the way.
 But your journey should provide you with “wins,” chances to celebrate, and a deep sense of satisfaction and fulfillment.
 Striving toward your life’s goals, and making meaningful progress, is something we should all aspire to.
 And having a clear vision of what you want in life is crucial.